zoeldevapps/adahide/README.md

 - use react instead of preact
 - get rid of expensive chromium & cypress test cases
-- In progress - make the site staticly built, so it can be served from CDN
+- make the site staticly built, so it can be served from CDN
+- use ogmios as a blockchain explorer backend (except tx history, token & stakepool metadata)

 <font size="30">LEGACY ADAHIDE CONTENT BELOW</font>